dotnet/ai-samples/HikerAI/README.md

 1. Clone/ Download the repository
 1. From a terminal or command prompt, navigate to the `HikerAI` directory.
-1. To avoid an error message "*postprovision.ps1 is not digitally signed.
-The script will not execute on the system*" after the deployment, execute the command `Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass`.
-The script "postprovision" is executed locally after the deployment to create .NET secret that will be used in the application.

 1. Create the Azure resources (Azure OpenAI service, gpt-35-turbo model, Azure KeyVault) using the Azure Developer CLI:
 	```bash
 	azd up
 	```
-2. It's now time to try the console application.
+1. It's now time to try the console application.
 Depending on your Azure subscription it's possible that a few (~5) minutes more minute are required before the model deployed in Azure OpenAI get available.
 If you get an error message about this, wait a few minutes and try again.
 	```bash
 	dotnet run
 	```
-3. Once you are done delete the Azure recourse with the following command.
+4. Once you are done delete the Azure recourse with the following command.
 	```bash
 	azd down
 	```

+## Troubleshooting

+On Windows, you may get an error message: "*postprovision.ps1 is not digitally signed.
+The script will not execute on the system*" after the deployment.
+This is cause by the script "postprovision" being executed locally after the deployment to create .NET secret that will be used in the application.
+To avoid this error, execute the command `Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass`.
+And re-run the `azd up` command.